 The Council has a number of strategies for managing interest rate risk, for example variable rate loans are limited to a maximum of 20% of overall borrowing.
 The Council continually tracks interest rates and uses its treasury management advisers, Link, to identify opportunities for restructuring debt.
-In doing so, any premiums or
+In doing so, any premiums or discounts applicable are taken into consideration when assessing whether this may be beneficial to the Council.
+There is an active strategy for assessing interest rate exposure that feeds into the setting of the annual budget and which is used to update the budget quarterly during the year.
+This allows any adverse changes to be accommodated.
+The analysis will also advise whether new borrowing taken out is fixed or variable.
+According to this assessment strategy, at 31 March 2022, if interest rates had been 1% higher with all other variables held constant, the financial effect would be:

-31 March 2023 £'000 Increase in interest receivable on variable rate investments 610 Increase in interest receivable on variable rate investments (828) Increase in government grant receivable for financing costs Impact Surplus or Deficit on the Provision of Services (218) Share of overall impact credited to the HRA (75) Decrease in fair value of fixed rate borrowing liabilities (no impact on the Surplus or Deficit on the Provision of Services or Other Comprehensive Income and Expenditure) (31,462)
+31 March 2024 £'000 Increase in interest receivable on variable rate investments 390 Increase in interest receivable on variable rate investments (788) Increase in government grant receivable for financing costs - Impact Surplus or Deficit on the Provision of Services (398) Share of overall impact credited to the HRA (153) Decrease in fair value of fixed rate borrowing liabilities (no impact on the Surplus or Deficit on the Provision of Services or Other Comprehensive Income and Expenditure) (25,417)